Enforcement and Compliance, International Trade Administration, Department of Commerce.

 We intend to disclose the calculations performed in these preliminary results to parties in this proceeding within five days of the date of publication of this notice.

 Pursuant to 19 CFR 351.309(c)(ii), interested parties may submit case briefs not later than 30 days after the date of publication of this notice.
-Rebuttal briefs, limited to issues raised in the case briefs, may be filed no later than five days after the date for filing case briefs.
+Rebuttal briefs, limited to issues raised in the case briefs, may be filed no later than five days after the date for filing case Start Printed Page 2705briefs.

-However, Commerce intends to issue a supplemental questionnaire to Grupo Simec after the preliminary results.
+However, Commerce intends to conduct verification of the questionnaire responses submitted by Grupo Simec after the preliminary results.
 Thus, Commerce will subsequently notify parties of the case brief and rebuttal brief deadlines.
 Parties who submit case briefs or rebuttal briefs in this proceeding are encouraged to submit with each argument: (1) A statement of the issue; (2) a brief summary of the argument; and (3) a table of authorities.

 All briefs must be filed electronically using ACCESS.
 An electronically filed document must be received successfully in its entirety by the established deadline.